Welcome to the Coaching Content Strategy half-day workshop.

 Once you start facilitating more, designing activities to aid in the process gets easier and easier.
 One resource I found incredibly useful when I wanted to start turning meetings into workshops was Gamestorming, which has countless ideas for using activities to gather ideas and make decisions.
 I don’t use anything from that book as-is, but it helped me generate and improve upon countless techniques.

 That’s it!
 Thank you for coming.
-If you have questions, feel free to email me using the form at the bottom of the page.
+If you have questions, feel free to email me using the address in the footer.